theodore-s-beers/crisco/README.md

 7. Get a certificate: `certbot certonly --nginx -d sub.domain.tld`.
 (I used `certonly` because I preferred to edit the nginx config manually.)

-8. Add something like the following to the nginx config:
+8. Now add something like the following to the nginx config:

    ```nginx
    server {